Optimizing Teacher Time to Create Opportunities for Rural Students

 South Routt RE3, Small Rural PK-12, Routt, Colorado, 327 students

-A site coordinator, when combined with supplemental digital courses, can make it possible for schools to leverage their instructional resources differently, ensuring that available qualified licensed teachers are best positioned to support students
+A site coordinator, when combined with supplemental digital courses and support from Colorado Digital Learning Solutions staff, can make it possible for schools to leverage their instructional resources differently, ensuring that available qualified licensed teachers are best positioned to support students

 How it Works

 Identify a Site Coordinator: Brenda Little was teaching middle school English when she was given the opportunity to become a site coordinator.
 In this new role, she would support students taking a wide variety of digital courses and help the school library become a true learning environment and hub of the school.
 At the time she was concerned that she did not have the technology background to be successful in the role, but she soon learned that her strong classroom management skills were what was really needed.
 Specifically, students needed someone to guide them in a more independent setting.
 She has now been in the site coordinator role for nearly 14 years.